legacysurvey/legacysurvey/pages/status.rst

 observed in :math:`g` and :math:`r`, and `DECaLS`_ observed in all 3 filters.

-In addition to observations carried out as part of the DESI Legacy Imaging Surveys, data releases include reductions of data from other programs in (:math:`g`, :math:`r`, :math:`z`) that overlap the footprint of the Legacy Surveys.
+In addition to observations carried out as part of the DESI Legacy Imaging Surveys, data releases include reductions of data from other programs that overlap the footprint of the Legacy Surveys.

-The figures below depict the (:math:`g`, :math:`r`, :math:`z`) status of the DESI Legacy Imaging Surveys as of Data Release 10 (`DR10`_).
+The figures below depict the (:math:`g`, :math:`r`, :math:`i`, :math:`z`) status of the DESI Legacy Imaging Surveys as of Data Release 10 (`DR10`_).
 The coverage is color-coded by (extinction-corrected) depth.
 The solid line depicts the Galactic plane.
+XXX regular status plots XXX.

 .. image:: /files/depth-g-dr10.png